 Purses and daypacks

-Shoulder bag-wise, I alternate between a larger Metrosafe bag and a smaller red Slingsafe – both are from Pacsafe.
-Both are crossbody bags with locking zippers.
-This makes it pretty difficult to pickpocket me.
+Shoulder bag-wise, I alternate between a larger Citysafe bag and a smaller crossbody bag – both are from Pacsafe.
+The locking zippers and other anti-theft features make it pretty difficult to pickpocket me.

-For my electronics, I love this sturdy bag in transit since it holds my computer and my camera equipment, and I love taking this camera bag on hikes.
+For my electronics, I love this sturdy bag in transit since it holds my computer and my camera equipment, and I love taking it on hikes.
 It fits to my body snugly, and it also has locking zippers.

 If you’re interested in my camera equipment, take a look at this post which has everything that I use – fair warning, it’s a lot!

-If you’re looking to bring a great camera that can help you get the best shots with just one lens, this is the one I recommend, and if you want to up your phone photography game, I have suggestions here for that too.
+If you’re looking to bring a great camera that can help you get the best shots with just one lens, this is the one I recommend, and if you want to up your phone photography game, join my photography course and come home from your holidays with beautiful photos to remember by for a lifetime!

 I hope that helps to simplify packing for the summer in Europe.
 When in doubt, opt for comfort, go for your favorite items that you’d wear back home, and bring items that are versatile.